 It’s that time of year again – the start of garage and estate sale season.
-While garage sales and estate sales are often used interchangeably, there are key differences between the two.
+While garage and estate sales are often used interchangeably, the two have key differences.
 Knowing the difference can help you plan your selling strategy (or buying strategy) based on your specific needs and circumstances.

-So if you are currently spring cleaning, decluttering, moving into a new home, or going through a life event that requires you to have a large sale, then this is for you.
-This article will help you understand the distinctions between the two types of sales and decide which is the best fit for your needs.
+So, if you are currently spring cleaning, decluttering, moving into a new home, or going through a life event requiring a large sale, then this is for you.
+This article will help you understand the distinctions between the two types of sales and decide the best fit for your needs.

 The items for sale are typically household items like kitchen utensils and appliances, hand tools, clothing, toys, and other personal belongings.
 Garage sales are often advertised through signs in the neighborhood or online through social media.